 - Providing leadership to prevent neighborhood programs from total elimination

-- Serving as legislative leader on bullying prevention and issues relating to HIV and AIDS
+- Serving as legislative leader on issues relating to HIV and AIDS

 Additional Legislative accomplishments include: